 You’ve decided you’re going to Israel, you’ve booked your plane tickets and you’ve even started planning your itinerary.
 Naturally one of your first questions will be how to get around is Israel.
 Am I crazy for renting a car in Israel?
 Or would I be crazy to rely on buses in Israel to get around?
 How expensive is it to rent a car in Israel?

 These are all great questions, and we’ll try to step you through the process.
-From choosing how to get around Israel, to reserving a rental car in Israel (and hopefully saving some money on it) to navigating some of the unique logistics we’ve got you covered.
+From choosing how to get around Israel, to reserving a rental car in Israel (and hopefully saving some money on it) to navigating some of the unique logistics we’ve got you covered for your car rental in Israel.
 Spoiler alert: I’ve rented a car on my last four trips to Israel and I’ll do it again next time.

 Should you rent a car in Israel?
 What’s the alternative?